anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Change your thoughts and you change your world.
+Quote: Before you can inspire with emotion, you must be swamped with it yourself.
+Before you can move their tears, your own must flow.
+To convince them, you must yourself believe.

-By: Norman Vincent Peale
+By: Winston Churchill